Author Guidelines

 04 · Ethics

-• Studies involving humans or animals must include approval from an appropriate ethics committee.
+• Studies involving humans must include approval from an ethics committee.

 • Authors must disclose all conflicts of interest and sources of funding.

-• All listed authors must have made a substantial contribution to the work.
+• All listed authors must have made a substantial contribution.